yachty66/pantheon/Notes.md

     - [ ] fix any errors in the html which is getting displayed
 - [x] add them to pantheon
 - [x] add google analytics
+- [ ] make pins for the data in the database
+- [ ] make a popup for the event name and address linking url and the name of the venue
+- [ ] make it possible to use navigation to this point inside the map
+- [ ] share on twitter

 - [ ] make a dataset of all the people from github and think how i can integrate this on pantheon
     - [ ] get all actor urls and store them in dataset
     - [ ] request data from actor urls and store this data as value to the apis url